iorad/integrations/README.md

 ## Iorad Web Widget

-Iorad Web Widget is built based on all available features from **Freshplug for Freshdesk's new theme** and aims to replace it as it is much easier for Help Center managers to plug and play in their Help Center system.
+Iorad Web Widget can be easily installed by help center admins.
+Agents can create iorad articles/tutorials using Iorad straight from their Web Portal home page.

 Currently, Iorad Web Widget only supports Fresh desk.
 In the future, we will replace the Zendesk Help Center Widget with Iorad Web Widget.
 We will also be looking at possibilities with desk.com.